geosolutions-it/doc-gn3/source/os-install/setup_centos.rst

-Follow the procedure, you will end up with your newly generated key under ``~/.ssh`` Now copy your **public** (by default it is called id_rsa.pub) key over the CentOS machine in ``/home/toor/.ssh/authorized_keys``.
+Follow the procedure, you will end up with your newly generated key under ``~/.ssh`` Now copy your **public** (by default it is called id_rsa.pub) key over the CentOS machine in ``/home/user/.ssh/authorized_keys``.
 There are several ways to do it, we are going to use the `ssh-copy-id` tool::

-        ssh-copy-id -i ~/.ssh/id_rsa.pub toor@<server-ip-address>
+        ssh-copy-id -i ~/.ssh/id_rsa.pub user@<server-ip-address>

-You should now be able to login via SSH as ``toor`` without been asked for the password::
+You should now be able to login via SSH as ``user`` without been asked for the password::

-    ssh toor@<server-ip-address>
+    ssh user@<server-ip-address>

 You can now disable password based login over SSH

 .. warning::
-    Before disabling password authentication make sure you' ve installed your public key on the server and you are able to login without password
+    Before disabling password authentication make sure you have installed your public key on the server and you are able to login without password

 Edit ``/etc/ssh/sshd_config`` as follows::